Fresno County Superior Court

-The Superior Court of California, County of Fresno, also known as the Fresno County Superior Court, is the branch of the California superior court with jurisdiction over Fresno County.
+The Superior Court of California, County of Fresno, also known as the Fresno County Superior Court, is the California superior court with jurisdiction over Fresno County.

 History

 Fresno County was formed in 1856 from neighboring Mariposa, Merced, and Tulare counties.
 The mining village of Millertown [sic] was named as the first county seat.
 The Central Pacific Railroad located its stop at what would become Fresno in May 1872, and the county seat was moved there by popular vote in February 1874.